-I am here to demystify the reasonable accommodation process and inform autistic professionals who work outside their homes.
-While I do not believe I am autistic, I share many traits and feel a kinship to autistic professionals' challenges and struggles.
-I am here as an advocate.
+While I do not believe I am autistic, I share many autistic traits and feel a kinship to autistic professionals' challenges and struggles.
+If you have questions, feel free to reach out to me at CourseyT@gmail.com.

 How does the Department of Labor define reasonable accommodation?